vinuthakaranth/SocialMediaAppForFoodies/README.md

 6.Current Location and nearby Restaurants
 7.Uses Firebase as Database

+Edit file google-services.json with your api key before running the code

 Details:
 -Build on API 25: Android 7.1.1 (Nougat)
 -Minimum SDK 21 is required